Consumer Perspectives: Preventing Suicide During the Pandemic

 Behavioral Health News

 This article is part of a quarterly series giving voice to the perspectives of individuals with lived experiences as they share their opinions on a particular topic.
-The authors of this column facilitated a focus group of their peers to inform this writing.
-The authors are served by Services for the UnderServed (S:US), a New York City-based nonprofit that is committed to giving every New Yorker the tools that they can use to lead a life of purpose.
+The author is served by Services for the UnderServed (S:US), a New York City-based nonprofit that is committed to giving every New Yorker the tools that they can use to lead a life of purpose.

 I am a 50-year-old African-American man who has been living in S:US supported housing since November 2015.
 I have had a lot of difficulty in the last few months struggling with the pandemic and family issues, but knowing that I have a place to call my own and I am no longer in prison keeps me hopeful.
 I am so grateful to S:US for providing me with the services and care that were not available to me when I lived in a shelter.

 I’ve come to learn that S:US supports thousands of vulnerable New Yorkers, serving people with disabilities, people in poverty, veterans, people struggling with addiction and mental illness, and people facing homelessness.
 S:US supported housing, like the building I live in, has dedicated staff and support services that help residents overcome challenges.
 Supported housing offers an opportunity to New Yorkers like me, who need a little extra help, to turn our lives around.

 I have had a lot to deal with since the pandemic started.
 Three of my family members died from COVID-19, my daughter had a miscarriage, and I do not have the best relationship with my kids.
 It all felt like too much to bear and I began to think there was no reason for me to continue to live.
 I felt alone and didn’t know what to do to make things better.
 One day I decided it may be better if I wasn’t here anymore and I frequently began to think about suicide.
 I felt sad, scared, angry, and hopeless.